bigprof-software/appgini-docs/pages/advanced-topics/hooks/WindowMessages-class.md

 ### Including the window ID in a form in custom pages

-Built-in AppGini pages already include the window ID in forms, so you don\'t need to do anything special.
-But in case you\'re using your own code to create a form in a custom page, you need to include the window ID as a hidden field in the form.
+Built-in AppGini pages already include the window ID in forms, so you don't need to do anything special.
+But in case you're using your own code to create a form in a custom page, you need to include the window ID as a hidden field in the form.
 You can do so using this code where you want the hidden field in the form: